Tyrn/wei/the-insider-en.typ

      "How did you know what price we would agree on?"

      Bemish  grinned.
-He had three checkbooks in his pockets and all of them had the  first check filled  out - the other two checks Bemish would feed to the garbage burner in an hour.
+He had three checkbooks in his pockets and all of them had the  first check filled  out---the other two checks Bemish would feed to the garbage burner in an hour.

      Bemish signed the check and gave it to the youth.